4 min read

 - Receipt of payment for the Tax 790 fee - stamped by the bank.

 - Evidence of full health insurance for the duration of your stay in Spain or proof of eligibility for Spain’s public health system.
-To get a better understanding of Spain's healthcare requirements and how to access free healthcare, please read this article.

 - Evidence that you can support yourself without government help.
-This can be through income or savings, for example.
-You must prove you have the minimum required funds to live in Spain.
-This is based on the annual income index called the IPREM which in 2023 is stipulated at €600 a month or €7200 a year after tax.
+This can be through income or savings.
+In 2025, you must prove you have the minimum required funds to live in Spain based on the annual income index called the IPREM, which is €600 a month or €7,200 a year for basic needs.
+However, for residency applications, typically 400% of the IPREM is required, amounting to €28,800 annually.
+It is essential to confirm the specific requirement for your situation.

 Once you have completed your registration and presented all the necessary documents, you will be given an EU Registry Certificate.
 This document certifies your right to continue living in Spain indefinitely.
-Your registration certificate will be issued on the same day and will include your NIE number (Numero de Indentification Extranjero).
+Your registration certificate will be issued on the same day and will include your NIE number (Número de Identidad de Extranjero).
 It does not need to be renewed, however, if you do change your address this needs to be reported to the local authorities.
 It is important to remember once you register for this certificate you will be considered a tax resident in Spain as the address you provide will be considered your main address.

-To get a full breakdown of what is needed to apply for both visas, please read our article here.
 It's important to note that the requirements for living in Spain can change.
 Therefore, it's highly recommended to verify the latest information with the Spanish consulate in your country of origin before taking the next steps.

 Was this article useful?